vatnz-dev/sops/docs/enroute/OHA.md

 ### OH TMA

 OHA also manages traffic into and out of OH TMA.
 When OH TMA is offline, OHA automatically inherits OH TMA's airspace.

+OHA shall ensure that aircraft overflying the OH TMA are no lower that `A110` without coordination.

 ### WN TMA